holdno/vue-upload-qiniu/README.md

 Just for fun<br />
 : P<br />
 <br />
-The files that are useful to you are in this directory<br />
+The useful files are in this directory<br />
 /src/pages/create/create.vue<br />
 <br />
 vue upload component by Qiniu js-sdk<br />